Alessio-S/SSBU-Obj-Detection-And-Advantage-Calculator/README.md

 `scripts/create_label_map.py` - Script to create the *label_map* file

-`scripts/JsonToTFrecord.py` - Takes the '.json' files output from the VGG Image Annotator and turns them into '.tfrec' files.
-Data is stored separately for each bounding box, so the .tfrec files grow quite large based on how many bounding boxes are used per image.
+`scripts/JsonToTFrecord.py` - Takes the '.json' files output from the VGG Image Annotator and turns them into '.tfrecord' files.
+Data is stored separately for each bounding box, so the .tfrecord files grow quite large based on how many bounding boxes are used per image.

-`scripts/evaluatemodel.py` - Run this script on an image folder to test the model on those images and save the resultant annotated images
+`scripts/eval_model.py` - Run this script on an image folder to test the model on those images and save the resultant annotated images

 `scripts/exporter_main_v2.py` - Official code from Tensorflow 2 for exporting the model after completing training

 `scripts/model_main_tf2.py` - Official code from Tensorflow 2 for training the model on their Custom Object Detection

-`scripts/testtfrec.py` - Tests the content of the '.tfrec' files you output from
+`scripts/testtfrec.py` - Tests the content of the '.tfrecord' files you output from

 ## Usage

-If you've already added the models directories as a permanent environment variables, skip steps 1. to 4.
+### If you've already added the models directories as a permanent environment variables, skip steps 1. to 4.

 1. Clone the *Tensorflow models repository* from GitHub
 ```